 Nutritional Development Services

 The mission of Nutritional Development Services (NDS) is to provide meals, food assistance and additional support to organizations serving children and the poor as an extension of the service and mission of the Roman Catholic Archdiocese of Philadelphia.
-The Summer Meals Program at Nutritional Development Services (NDS) provides meals at no cost to low-income children in the Philadelphia area who otherwise may not have adequate access to healthy foods from June to August each year.
+During the school year, NDS works with several local schools to ensure that their students have access to food for breakfast and lunch.
+Over the summer, NDS provides meals at no cost to low-income children in the Philadelphia area who otherwise may not have adequate access to healthy foods from June to August each year.

 - Project 1: Design a bi-weekly Summer Splash newsletter